artyuan/llm-rephrase/README.md

 ---

 ## How It Works
-The application is built around a LangGraph workflow:
+The application is built around a LangGraph workflow

 ### Diagram
 ![Workflow Diagram](images/rephrase_agent.png)